-Greene County Schools cancels all Fall sports for first 9 weeks
+Greene County Schools cancels all fall sports for first 9 weeks

 “Especially football and it’s a contact sport, and for offense and defense lineman to spend the entire night face to face breathing on each other,” Jones said.
 “Friday night – guess what?
 They are playing teams from totally different communities and then you bring it into communities with a potential of spreading to each community.”

-Sumter County Schools also announced that all Fall sports will be canceled for the first nine weeks.
-These cancellations come a week after the AHSAA announced the approval of fall sports for the 2020-2021 school year.
+Sumter County Schools also announced that all fall sports would be canceled for the first nine weeks.
+These cancellations come a week after the AHSAA announced the approval of fall sports for the 2020-21 school year.

 LATEST POSTS